 Get help from nonprofits and charities

-Some not-for-profit and charity organizations that offer financial assistance to those in need.
+Some not-for-profit and charity organizations offer financial assistance to those in need.
 Beyond money, these organizations might also offer resources to help you get back on your feet, such as job training, educational workshops and mentorship.

 Financial help from a nonprofit is essentially a no-strings-attached gift that you don’t have to pay back.
 And because it’s free money, competition for it can be steep.
 You’ll need to show that you qualify, and it may take some time for any money or assistance to arrive.
 Depending on the program, the funds may also be reserved for populations such as people who have disabilities or are sick, elderly or out of work.